-Alexandre Mattiussi founded Ami, as it is today, in 2011.
-Mattiussi closed down an earlier form of the business in 2002.
-However, following a meeting with Marc Jacobs chief executive Bertrand Stalla Bourdillon, Mattiussi was convinced of the need for investment, and a strong team to support him, in order to give Ami a second try.
+Alexandre Mattiussi founded Ami in 2011, after closing down an earlier form of the business in 2002.
+However, following a meeting with Marc Jacobs ' chief executive Bertrand Stalla Bourdillon, Mattiussi was convinced of the need for investment, and a strong team to support him, in order to give Ami a second try.

 Ami, founded on the principle of Mattiussi dressing his friends, is not intended as direct competition to his prior employers.
 “I like the idea of dressing as many men as I can,” says the designer; the collection’s easy classics and reasonable price points reflect his ambition.
 “It is a proposition of real clothes for a real man,” says Mattiussi.
 “Sales are up by at least 50 percent each season,” and new points of sale are introduced for every season.

 Mattiussi studied at Duperré School of Applied Arts in Paris, and began his career in menswear design at Dior Homme, Marc Jacobs and Givenchy, where he jointly led the menswear design team before the arrival of Riccardo Tisci .